-and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes No significant defects evident.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor registered engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No evidence of significant defects.
+Notes No significant defects evident.